EventStore/EventStore/docs/server/features/persistent-subscriptions.md

 ---
 title: Persistent subscriptions
+order: 3
 ---

 ## Persistent subscription

 A common operation is to subscribe to a stream and receive notifications for changes.
 As new events arrive, you continue following them.

 You can only subscribe to one stream or the `$all` stream.
 You can use server-side projections for linking events to new aggregated streams.
 System projections create pre-defined streams that aggregate events by type or by category and are available out-of-the box.
-Learn more about system and user-defined projections [here](projections.md).
+Learn more about system and user-defined projections [here](projections/custom.md).

 Persistent subscriptions run on the Leader node and are not dropped when the connection is closed.
 Moreover, this subscription type supports the "[competing consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html)" messaging pattern and are useful when you need to distribute messages to many workers.
 EventStoreDB saves the subscription state server-side and allows for at-least-once delivery guarantees across multiple consumers on the same stream.
 It is possible to have many groups of consumers compete on the same stream, with each group getting an at-least-once guarantee.